3D scanning solutions

 After reviewing the top 3D scanner lists available on the Internet, we noticed that most don’t include information about the key parameters of the objects you need to scan.
 Important categories such as object size and the application(s) you’ll be using the scanner for are not covered.
 This review aims to fill this gap and help you find the best 3D solution for your project.

-From custom prosthetics to perfectly fitted clothes, 3D printed figurines to realistic game avatars, 3D body scanners are becoming a key instrument for gaining valuable insight into the human body.
-In this article, we’ll cover the different types of body 3D scanners, the main challenges of capturing the human body, and look at how they are being used in medical, sports, clothing, and entertainment industries.
+From custom prosthetics to perfectly fitted clothes, and 3D-printed figurines to realistic game avatars, 3D body scanners are rapidly gaining traction across industries.
+In this article, we explore the main challenges behind capturing the human body, the different scanner types, and how the technology is driving innovation in medical, sports, clothing, CGI, and more.